Effective December 2015, the CPB will be converting to a fully digital workflow for SACS reporting. The reasons for this are to:

 The Office of Career Development at Vanderbilt School of Medicine offers a variety of services, opportunities, and resources for students in the Chemical and Physical Biology Program.
 All students are encouraged to use the resources of the Office of Career Development throughout their studies at Vanderbilt as well as after their departure from Vanderbilt.
 The office’s website contains links to useful material on general information on career exploration, self-assessment, goal-setting, networking, and grant writing as well as detailed guides on composing a resume, curriculum vitae, and cover letter.

 Traveling to domestic and international meetings to share your research is an important part of building a scientific career.
 We encourage students to travel to appropriate meetings in consultation with one’s mentor.
-Once the meeting and funding have been identified, the program coordinator of Chemical and Physical Biology, Patty Mueller, Room 673 E Light Hall is happy to help students purchase airfare, register for meetings, or make deposits for hotels.
-Please arrange to meet Patty to complete the travel authorization forms prior to travel.
+Once the meeting and funding have been identified, the BRET Travel Coordinator Aaron Howard is happy to help students purchase airfare, register for meetings, or make deposits for hotels.
+Please arrange to meet Aaron to complete the travel authorization forms prior to travel.

 In order to facilitate student travel, the BRET office has developed the following guidelines to help students navigate the process of planning a trip and getting reimbursed for the expenses associated with the travel.
 Students in all of our graduate programs are expected to follow these guidelines.
 By following these expectations and guidelines, students’ needs will be met in the most efficient manner.